babashka/cli/README.md

 ## Completions

-`dispatch` can generate shell completions for `bash`, `zsh` and `fish`.
-They are
-dynamic: a small shell snippet calls back into your program on each TAB, so they stay in sync with your command table (no regeneration on change).
+`dispatch` can generate shell completions for `bash`, `zsh`, `fish` and `powershell`.
+They are dynamic: a small shell snippet calls back into your program on each TAB, so they stay in sync with your command table (no regeneration on change).
 Set `:prog` to the program name:

 ``` clojure
 (cli/dispatch table args {:prog "mycli" :help true})